(Fixed and adjustable rate mortgage (ARM))

 Shopping for a mortgage?
 We can assist you!
 Call us at 503-753-7577.
 Ready to begin?
 Apply Here

 A Conventional Loan means the loan is not insured or guaranteed by the government.
 A Conventional Loan can either be 20% down and have no mortgage insurance or between 3-19.99% down with mortgage insurance.
 A conventional-conforming loan adheres to the guidelines of the two major investors, Fannie Mae and Freddie Mac.
-The current loan limit in the Portland-Metro area is $424,100.
+The current loan limit in the Portland-Metro area for a single family one unit property is $453,100.
 Borrowers typically opt for Conventional Loans when they have good credit and/or large downpayment.

 A fixed-rate loan features the same payment amount over the life of your mortgage.
 Your property taxes may go up (or rarely, down), and your insurance rates might vary as well.
 For the most part payment amounts on your fixed-rate loan will increase very little.